 One of the most famous “generalist” programming languages, C++ is 37 years old, and remains in use among many organizations despite the rise of more user-friendly languages.
 If you’re interested in learning C++, there are free tutorials and documentation online, including a comprehensive one available via w3schools.
 Hackr.io also has a list of online courses.

 When Apple rolled out Swift in 2014, it positioned the language as a replacement for Objective-C, the programming language that powered the Apple ecosystem for decades.
 Although Objective-C has managed to hang on (no doubt due to a massive legacy codebase), Swift has also gained in popularity and new features.

 If you’re new to Swift, it’s helpful to learn arrays, sets, strings, structs and classes, functions, and more.
 Swift Playgrounds is a good place to start for many budding technologists, as it attempts to make learning the language into a fun, interactive activity.
 Swift.org offers the latest updates.

-ADD an ANSWER to this question...
+ADD a REPLY to this post...